sClarkeDev/OneClickGameDL/README.md

 Adds one click torrent links to popular gaming sites.

 ## Installation
-To install this extension you must have tampermonkey browser extension.:
+To install this extension you must have tampermonkey browser extension.

 1. Click on the OneClickGameDL file (`OneClickGameDL.js`) and copy the entire script.
 2. Open Tampermonkey in your browser.